Gated Relational Alignment via Confidence-based Distillation for Efficient VLMs: Experiments

 \section{Experiments}

-\textbf{Models and Configurations.} We evaluate GRACE on two representative VLM families: LLaVA-1.5~\cite{liu2024improved}, using the publicly released 13B model as the teacher and the 7B variant as the student, and Qwen2-VL~\cite{wang2024qwen2}, leveraging the 7B model as the teacher and a 2B model as the student.
-For each family, we conduct experiments under three settings: full-precision distillation, INT8 quantization, and INT4 quantization.
+\textbf{Models and Configurations.} We evaluate GRACE on two representative VLM families: LLaVA-1.5~\cite{liu2024improved}, using the 13B model as the teacher and the 7B variant as the student, and Qwen2-VL~\cite{wang2024qwen2}, leveraging the 7B model as the teacher and a 2B model as the student.
+For each family, we conducted experiments in three settings: full-precision distillation, INT8 quantization, and INT4 quantization.
 In all cases, the models used for distillation are initialized from their pretrained weights and then fine-tuned with our distillation objectives.
 Following standard practice in VLMs finetuning~\cite{liu2023visual}, we freeze the vision encoder and maintain it in BF16 precision throughout training.
-Quantization is applied exclusively to the weights of all linear layers within the LLM backbone, using symmetric group-wise quantization with a group size of 128.
+Quantization is applied exclusively to the weights of all linear layers within the LLM backbone, using symmetric group-wise quantization.

 \textbf{Training and Evaluation Setup.} Training is conducted using the ShareGPT4V dataset~\cite{chen2024sharegpt4v}, which contains 1.3M high-quality image-text pairs generated by GPT-4V and an extended caption model.
-The models are trained on 8 NVIDIA GH200 Grace Hopper Superchips for 3 epochs, with approximately 12 hours of training for LLaVA-1.5 and 8 hours for Qwen2-VL.
+The models are trained on 8 NVIDIA H100, with 12 hours of training for LLaVA-1.5 and 8 hours for Qwen2-VL.
 We evaluate models on diverse benchmarks, which include comprehensive multimodal evaluation, visual reasoning, text recognition, visual question answering, visual perception, and hallucination evaluation,detailed experimental settings and data compositions are provided in Appendix~\ref{sec:exp_settings}.
 All inference experiments are conducted on a single NVIDIA A100 GPU.